i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/dictionnaries.md

-backup database before production launch of the dictionary or before inserting new rules \* a script is available in directory *scripts* of i-Vertix ITAM installation, named *compute_dictionnary.php*, that allows to launch dictionnary processing in command line mode; this allows to bypass problems of execution limit and provides a significant speedup
+backup database before production launch of the dictionary or before inserting new rules \* a script is available in directory *scripts* of i-Vertix ITAM installation, named *compute_dictionnary.php*, that allows to launch dictionary processing in command line mode; this allows to bypass problems of execution limit and provides a significant speedup
 :::

 ### Global dictionaries